Chekavar

-Chekavar (Also known as Chekon or Chevakar, Cekavar) were a warrior surname in Malabar of Kerala.
-The Chekavar are a common title of the Hindu Thiyya community.
-Many Thiyya families today trace their roots to this Chekavar lineage.
+Chekavar (Also known as Chekon or Chevakar, Cekavar) were the warriors belonging to Hindu Thiyyar community in Malabar of Kerala.
+Many Thiyyar families in Malabar today trace their roots to this Chekavar lineage.

 Warrior role

-Exceptionally talented Thiyyar practitioners of Kalaripayattu were given the title chekavan or chekon, and each local ruler had his own militia of chekons.
-The chekons were lined up for combats and duels, representing the rulers in disputes.
-In short, they were warriors who fought and died for the rulers, protecting their life and property.
-Some of the Chekavar families migrated from Malabar to Southern parts of Kerala at the invitation of kings, to train soldiers and lead war.
-Chekavar formed the army of the Chera Empire.
+Exceptionally talented Thiyyar practitioners of Kalaripayattu were known as title chekavar or chekor.
+The chekons were deployed in wars, lined up for combats and duels.
+In short, they were warriors who fought and died for the empire in wars, protecting the country and it's people's life.
+Chekavar formed the army of the Chera Empire.Some of the Chekavar families migrated from Malabar to Southern parts of Kerala at the invitation of kings, to train soldiers and lead war.